 The beauty and adventure of the Sierras don’t end at the Yosemite entrance gates.
 If you do choose to stay outside the park or have some extra time to explore, you might be interested in checking out some of the fun things to do outside of the entrance gates.

 The Sugar Pine Mountain Railroad is located in Fish Camp, near Tenaya Lodge, where we stayed during our first visit.
-We had planned to take the boys on an open air train ride through the forest, but our plans got postponed after a fire…and then a snowstorm…and then Covid.
-I think it looks like a fun activity for a family with better timing than ours.
+We had planned to take the boys on an open-air train ride through the forest, but our plans got postponed after a fire…and then a snowstorm…and then Covid.
+It looks like a fun activity for a family with better timing than ours.

 Growing up, I loved whitewater rafting with my family, and I look forward to introducing it to the boys when they’re a bit older.
 Zephyr Whitewater Expeditions is one of the closest outfitters to the park.
-The late season summer trips on the Merced are said to be geared toward family fun and are age appropriate for children 7+ (depending on swimming ability).
-This trip is less technical than other options, and it includes stops for swimming and jumping off “Jump Rock.”
+The late-season summer trips on the Merced are geared toward family fun and age-appropriate for children 7+ (depending on swimming ability).
+Because the river is calmer in the summer, the route is less technical than the other options.
+It even includes stops for swimming and jumping off “Jump Rock.”

-Yosemite offers something for every family in every season!
-I’ve listed some of the pros and cons of each season below to help you figure out the best time for your family,
+As you’ve probably noticed above, Yosemite offers something for every family in every season.
+I’ve listed some of the pros and cons of each season below to help you figure out the best time for your family to visit.

 Wildflowers are in bloom, and the summer crowds have yet to arrive.
 The weather is fairly mild, but always unpredictable.
 You can always be surprised by late-season snow!